Why should you join the Iraq War veterans lawsuit?

 - Improvised Rocket-Assisted Munitions (IRAM)

-How is Iran involved in the Iraq War Fund Lawsuit?
+How is Iran involved in the Iraq War veterans lawsuit?

 Iran has been labeled a “state sponsor of terror” for a long time.
 Money that international banks laundered into Iran was likely used to wreak havoc in Iraq and potentially even Afghanistan.
 It appears that the international banks knew exactly what they were doing – evading U.S. sanctions to get money into Iran.